vrabbi/local-tap-setup/README.md

 # Local TAP Installation
 This repo contains a script for managing a local TAP installation on a TCE Unmanaged Cluster.
+This script can manage TAP 1.1.0 and above.

 # Pre-Reqs

 ## Instalations
 In order to use this script you must have the following installed on your system:
-1. Docker
+1. Docker - must be installed in advance
-2. Kubectl
+2. Kubectl - can be installed using the script
-3. jq
-4. TCE v0.12.rc2 or later
+4. TCE v0.12.0 - can be installed using the script

 ## Resources
 You also need the following minimum resources: